KmariK/fact-quest/readme.md

 ### Acknowledgements
 I would like to take the opportunity to thank:

+- My tutor Ashley Oliver, for his unwavering support and for providing clarity whenever I struggled to understand.
 - My mentor Mo Shami, for his support and guidance during the project insuring I meet the deadline successfully.
 - My newfound virtual friends on the Code Insitute Slack for their support and help.